Lutheran Student Movement – USA: National Gathering

 The national gathering is organized with the institutional and financial support of the ELCA because of the inability of an organization of college students such as LSM-USA to effectively negotiate with hotels and other vendors in the necessary ways.
-Acknowledging this absolutely vital support, the gathering is convened by the ELCA and Lutheran Student Movement – USA under the authority of the National Council and is planned by a student committee with campus ministry advisers.
+Acknowledging this vital support, the gathering is convened by the ELCA and Lutheran Student Movement – USA under the authority of the national council and is planned by a student committee with campus ministry advisers.
 Events at the gathering include worship, workshops, concerts, meals, dances, speakers, service projects, and plenary sessions.

 Alternative spring break

-In 2006 an annual alternative week-long spring break event, known as Breaking Out!, was instituted by LSM-USA.
+In 2006, an annual alternative week-long spring break event, known as Breaking Out!, was instituted by LSM-USA.
 The event consists of service projects, theological education, social-ministry training, small group discussion, and community worship.

 Breaking Out! was originally envisioned as three separate weeks for up to thirty students each.
 A challenge grant from Thrivent Financial for Lutherans provides financial support for students to participate in the program.
-The inaugural event was held in Atlanta, March 19–25, 2006.
+The inaugural event was held in Atlanta on March 19–25, 2006.

 The event is overseen by two committees of students: a planning committee, chaired by a student who participated in the previous year's event, and includes the president and intern of LSM as de facto members; and a fundraising committee, which is also chaired by a student from the previous year, and includes the secretary of LSM as a de facto member.
 These committees are responsible for planning the event and for selecting the participants from among the applicants.
 The planning committee generally does not accept more than two people from any single college or university.

-Following the devastation of Hurricane Katrina in August 2005, the 2007 planning committee chose the town of Ocean Springs, Mississippi as the site for Breaking Out!
+Following the devastation of Hurricane Katrina in August 2005, the 2007 planning committee chose the town of Ocean Springs, Mississippi, as the site for Breaking Out!
 2007.
 The event was held March 11–16, 2007.

-The 2008 event to be held in Washington, D.C. was canceled due to lack of participation.
+The 2008 event to be held in Washington, D.C., was canceled due to lack of participation.

-In 2009 LSM-USA leadership began a partnership with Lutheran Disaster Response (LDR) and its current What a Relief program.
+In 2009, LSM-USA leadership began a partnership with Lutheran Disaster Response (LDR) and its current What a Relief program.
 This partnership emerged to become a new program called Alternative Spring Break 2009.
 LSM-USA provided funds and service-learning workbooks to campus ministries, while LDR organized the locations for relief efforts.
 The ELCA provided the majority of coordination efforts for this project.

-In 2010 the ELCA decided to expand the Alternative Spring Break program to incorporate other ministries around the United States and abroad.
+In 2010, the ELCA decided to expand the Alternative Spring Break program to incorporate other ministries around the United States and abroad.
 LSM-USA was asked and decided to provide grants for student ministries to participate in a service-learning institute, which provided resources and time for discussion for leaders prior to their trips.
 These leaders were charged with disseminating the information from the institute to their students and leaders.
 The student group would then apply what they learned through the institute and on their trip.